ZoneMinder/zoneminder/docs/installationguide/easydocker.rst

 In both cases, instructions are provided in the repo README files.

-If you are looking at making your own docker build of ZoneMinder instead, please refer to :doc:`packpack`.
+If you are looking at building your own native (non docker) binary packages of ZoneMinder for your distro, please refer to the distro specific install guides or  :doc:`packpack`.